 Wondering how to use your Chef’s knife?
 Here is the guide

 The importance of learning how to use your Chef’s knife is to help you improve on your speed and technique while in the kitchen trying to bring that meal to the table.
-Poor knife skills such as improper knife handling, opposing hand position, and chopping motion can lead to cutting yourself.
+Poor knife and kitchen shears skills such as improper knife handling, opposing hand position, and chopping motion can lead to cutting yourself.
 This can also bring cuts to your cutting board and delay to deliver food to your people.

 Firstly, let’s learn how to hold your Chef’s knife: Improper griping of your knife increases fatigue as there is no proper balancing while you cut through your ingredient.
 The proper way is to grab your knife, let the fingers be curled below the bolster near the heel tending towards the tang.
 Then the thumb plus the index finger rests on the top side of the bolster.
 Feel that the knife is well balanced and comfortable in your hand before you start chopping or slicing.
 With practice, this kind of grip will become familiar to you.

 With the knife hand holding the Chef’s knife, the remaining work is for the non-knife hand or sometimes called the guiding hand.
 With your vegetables already on your cutting board, let the non-knife hand, hold them.
 However, be cautious as you move your knife hand around to protect the non-knife hand from any accidental cuts.